 The majority of NATO's PfP Partners are emerging from legacy systems in which decisions were made at the top and executed at the bottom, with little opportunity for discussion or input in between.
+Simply put, the inheritance from their pasts was one of hierarchy and centralized decision-making.
 Information was provided on a need-to-know basis, and interagency cooperation was not necessarily part of the decision-making process.
 Long-standing bureaucracies continue to shape interactions between individuals and organizations throughout much of Eurasia.
-However, in order to meet today's challenges, there is a greater demand for effective integration of all instruments of power-military, political, economic, and informational-by multiple agencies of the security establishment rather than the singular application of a particular instrument by a single organization.
+However, in order to meet today's challenges, there is a greater demand for effective integration of all instruments of power military, political, economic, and informational-by multiple agencies of the security establishment rather than the singular application of a particular instrument of power by a single organization.
 This is true not only for PfP Partners, but also for the United States and other NATO Allies, all of whom struggle with how to make the interagency process more effective, transparent, and useful.
+Moreover, flatter and more decentralized organizational approaches populated by soldiers, sailors, and airmen who are adaptable, flexible, and capable of creative and critical thinking are prerequisites for the national security establishments of the twenty-first century.